Please note that there might currently be restricted access to some unpublished items

 Prophet Isaiah (katholikon, nave, dome).
 Further annotation survives at the back of the photograph.

-Prophet Zephamiah (katholikon, nave, dome) Further annotation survives at the back of the photograph.
+Prophet Elisha (katholikon, nave, dome).
+Further annotation survives at the back of the photograph.

-Prophet Elijah (katholikon, nave, dome) Further annotation survives at the back of the photograph.
+Prophet Elisha (katholikon, nave, dome).
+Further annotation survives at the back of the photograph.

 The original description in the SPHS register reads: "Daphne: Patissia.
 The convent".